h2oai/sparkling-water/doc/src/site/sphinx/rsparkling.rst

 **NOTE**: Please be sure to set ``version`` to the proper Spark version utilized by your version of Sparkling Water in ``spark_connect()``

-**NOTE**: The previous command requires access to the internet.
-If you are not connected to the internet/behind a firewall, please first read the previous section about Spark installation.

 ``spark_connect`` method has also ``spark_home`` argument which defaults to the ``SPARK_HOME`` environment variable.
 If ``SPARK_HOME`` is defined it will be always used unless the ``version`` parameter is specified to force the use of a locally installed version.
 Therefore, to use existing